Emerson Electric Co. (EMR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1892 Introduction of electric fans Established Emerson as an early leader in electric appliances, shifting focus from AC motors.
+1892 Manufactured the first electric fans sold in North America.
+Established Emerson as an early leader in electric appliances, shifting focus from initial AC motors.

 Emerson Electric Co.
 (EMR) Ownership Structure